What is cap rate (capitalisation rate) and how is it helpful in property investment?

 Conversely, if the current owner is not motivated to sell, they may be less willing to negotiate on price, which will result in a lower capitalisation rate.

-What type of commercial property has the highest cap rate in 2022?
+What type of commercial property has the highest cap rate?

 Other types of commercial real estate, such as office space and retail space, also have high demand but not as high as industrial property.
 As a result, these types of commercial real estate have lower cap rates than industrial property.